altunbas-huseyin/todolite-reactnative-android/tutorial.md

 var Home = require('./app/components/Home');
 ```

 Next, replace the return value of the `render` method with `<Home/>`.
-Use the `⌘ + m` shortcut in Genymotion to reload the JavaScript and you'll sould see a bright blue screen.
+Use the `⌘ + m` shortcut in Genymotion to reload the JavaScript and you should see a bright blue screen.
 That's good news!

 ![](assets/demo-ui.png)